Protonk/sr-characters/New/tank.md

 ####Role:

 Tank.
 The amount of incoming damage this character can take is absurd.
 22 armor and 9 to dodge so almost every damage resistance roll will be body + modified armor: potentially 20 DR for every hit that lands.
+Hit with an assault rifle with APDS rounds, they still roll 16 to resist damage.
 If they do land, any hit >1 gets reduced by 1 and the character can take 5 hits before facing a wound penalty.

-Hit with an assault rifle with APDS rounds, they still roll 16 to resist damage.
+They can be something of a menace at range, with 12 to hit on the assault rifle, but their real danger is forcing a melee confrontation to soak damage.
+Much damage will be stun, so body is raised very high but not maxed in order to allow willpower to max at an even number.
+This also grants some magic resistance.

 ####SINs: